hayesben/Athena/README.md

 To query the model, simply select the load option and type in a word or phrase.

-For example, typing in the word *write* will return related words and also the normal usage context.
+For example, typing in the word *write* will return related words and also its context.

 ```
 ? write